Val YT C.

 A practice built at the intersection of material science and poetic inquiry

 Valerie Chua Yan Tong (b.
 2000, Singapore) is an artist and researcher working across bio-materials, media design, and tangible computing.
-Previously, she was trained as an economist and as a wine professional in Milan, as well as fashion design in New York.
-Shaped by a life between hyper-efficient Singapore and dreamy Italy, she carves out enjoyable third spaces in a new home — London.
+Previously, she was trained as an economist and a wine professional in Milan, as well as fashion design in New York.
+Shaped by a life between hyper-efficient Singapore and dreamy Italy, she enjoys carving out third spaces such as her new home: London.

-MA & MSc Innovation Design Engineering — Royal College of Art & Imperial College London, Full Scholar
+MA & MSc Innovation Design Engineering at Royal College of Art & Imperial College London, Full Scholar

 Artistic Vision